scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 ## Pre-commit

-If you use [pre-commit](https://pre-commit.com) (and you should), this is a job that will check pre-commit for you:
+If you use [pre-commit](https://pre-commit.com) (and you should), and you don't want to / can't use [results.pre-commit.ci](https://results.pre-commit.ci) yet, then this is a job that will check pre-commit for you:

 {% raw %}
 ```yaml